usgs/groundfailure/README.md

 Documentation for the use of these programs can be seen by calling them with the `-h` flag.

+Instead of the command line options, users can also run parts of the codes manually and interactively, for example with IPython or Jupyter notebooks.
+See the [notebook on manual runs](http://localhost:8889/notebooks/notebooks/Run_groundfailure_manually.ipynb) for examples on how to do so.

 ## Installation and Dependencies